zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

 TODO: the concept of an environment may or may not make sense as a `resource`; further discussion is needed.
 The concept of inputs and outputs may need to be separated from imports and exports.

 ## Conditional job execution
 By default a job dependency requires successful execution of all previous dependent jobs.
+Job dependencies are discovered by looking at the `condition` and `import` statements for a job to determine usages of the `jobs(<job name>)` function.
+All referenced jobs from these statements are considered dependencies and if no custom condition is present a default expression is provided by the system requiring successful execution of all dependencies.
 This default behavior may be modified by specifying a job execution [condition](conditions.md) and specifying requirements.
 For instance, we can modify the second job from above as follows to provide different execution behaviors:

 ### Always run
 ```yaml